Twaddler01/GatherAndHoard/README.md

 ## WIP

-- Inventory needs revamp and updated values instead of the GatherBar
+- "Auto gather" needs to be in shown in inventoey (+ 1/s)
+- GatherBar needs some reworkimg.